trifuion/Keyes_L298P_RF_Robo_RF_Servo/Readme.txt

 Arduino code for an robot (car) controlled via RF remote control

-Parts utilized in this project:
+Parts utilised in this project:

 Car parts:
 - Arduino Mega